Day 2 of federal investigation into fatal midair crash of Army chopper, commercial plane opens

 The National Transportation Safety Board enters a second day of public hearings Thursday on the January midair collision between an Army Black Hawk helicopter and a passenger plane that killed all 67 people aboard the aircrafts.

-On the first day, investigators highlighted a number of factors that may have contributed to the crash and the warnings about helicopter traffic that FAA received years before the tragedy over the Potomac River.
+On the first day, investigators highlighted a number of factors that may have contributed to the crash and the warnings about helicopter traffic that the Federal Aviation Administration received years before the tragedy over the Potomac River.

+NTSB Chairwoman Jennifer Homendy urged the FAA to “Fix it.
+Do better” at the end of a fiery exchange when she highlighted the warnings the agency ignored years earlier.
+She also suggested the Army adopt a formal policy making it clear that helicopter pilots should never fly under landing planes because pilots told investigators they were doing that routinely.

+“Every sign was there that there was a safety risk and the tower was telling you that,” Homendy said.

+“What you did is you transferred people out instead of taking ownership over the fact that everybody in FAA in the tower was saying there was a problem,” Homendy said.
+“But you guys are pointing out, ‘Welp, our bureaucratic process.
+Somebody should have brought it up at some other symposium.’
+Are you kidding me?
+67 people are dead.
+How do you explain that?”

+The American Airlines jet arrived from Wichita, Kansas, carrying, among others, a group of elite young figure skaters, their parents and coaches, and four union steamfitters from the Washington area.

+The January collision was the nation’s deadliest plane crash since November 2001 and was the first in a string of crashes and near misses this year that have alarmed officials and the traveling public, despite statistics that still show flying remains the safest form of transportation.

 It’s too early for the board to identify what exactly caused the crash.
 The board’s final report won’t be released until sometime next year.
-But it became clear Wednesday how small a margin of error there was for helicopters flying the route the Black Hawk took the night of the nation’s deadliest plane crash since November 2001.

-The January incident was the first in a string of crashes and near misses this year that have alarmed officials and the traveling public, despite statistics that still show flying remains the safest form of transportation.

 FAA didn't add warning to helicopter charts, official says

-NTSB Chairwoman Jennifer Homendy said an FAA working group raised concerns about all the helicopter traffic around Reagan airport and the risk of a collision in 2022, but the FAA refused to add a warning to helicopter charts urging pilots to use caution when this runway was in use.
+Homendy said an FAA working group raised concerns about all the helicopter traffic around Ronald Reagan National airport and the risk of a collision in 2022, but the FAA refused to add a warning to helicopter charts urging pilots to use caution when this runway was in use.

 “This is the very event that this would have been the cautionary note for,” she said.